sereneHe/Causal-Models-Learning/ANM-NCPOP/Datasets/README.md

 For two dimensions causality data, all useful infomation is extracted and saved as .npz file for further analysis.
 1. **npz file**

-storing causality Data as NumPy array x and y under a npz file.
+Storing causality Data as NumPy array x and y under a npz file.

 2. **tar.gz file**

-archiving and compressing causality files and folders as a tar.gz file.
+Archiving and compressing causality files and folders as a tar.gz file.

 3. **csv files**

-raw data and casaul matrix are saved as separate csv files.
+Raw data and casaul matrix are saved as separate csv files.

 ## Triple-dimensions Causality Data-Multiple Features Time Series: